6point6/bytefreq-rs/README.md

     bytefreq-rs [OPTIONS]

 OPTIONS:
+    -a, --remove-array-numbers <REMOVE_ARRAY_NUMBERS>
+            Remove array numbers when set to true [default: false]

-    -d, --delimiter <DELIMITER>    Sets the delimiter used to separate fields in input tabular data.
+    -d, --delimiter <DELIMITER>
+            Sets the delimiter used to separate fields in input tabular data.
             Default: '|' (pipe character) [default: |]

-    -f, --format <FORMAT>          Sets the format of the input data:
+    -f, --format <FORMAT>
+            Sets the format of the input data:
             'json' - JSON data (each line should contain a JSON object) 'tabular' - Tabular data (first line should be the header) [default: tabular]

-    -g, --grain <GRAIN>            Sets the grain type for masking:
+    -g, --grain <GRAIN>
+            Sets the grain type for masking:
-                                   'H' - High grain (A for uppercase letters, a for lowercase letters, 9 for digits)
-                                   'L' - Low grain (repeated pattern characters will be compressed to one)
-                                   'U' - Unicode (uses Unicode general categories for masking 'LU'- Low grain Unicode (repeated pattern classes compressed to one
-                                   ) [default: LU]
+            'H' - High grain (A for uppercase letters, a for lowercase letters, 9 for digits) 'L' - Low grain (repeated pattern characters will be compressed to one) 'U' - Unicode (uses Unicode general categories for masking 'LU'- Low grain Unicode (repeated pattern classes compressed to one ) [default: LU]

+    -h, --help
-    -h, --help                     Print help information
+            Print help information

+    -p, --pathdepth <PATHDEPTH>
+            Sets the depth for JSON paths (applicable for JSON data only). [default: 2]

+    -r, --report <REPORT>
+            Sets the type of report to generate:
+            'DQ' - Data Quality (default)
+            'CP' - Character Profiling [default: DQ]

+    -V, --version
-    -V, --version                  Print version information
+            Print version information
 ```
 ### Usage Examples: